 - 1. Primary structures shall be set back at least seventy-five (75) feet (measured horizontally) from the Reference Line.
-Uncovered wooden slatted decks attached to a primary structure are allowed to extend fifteen (15) feet from the primary structure. - 2.
-Roads and/or driveways shall be set back at least seventy-five (75) feet (measured horizontally) from the Reference Line, and shall be designed to minimize disturbance to existing natural vegetation and topography, except for bridges and bridge approaches and access ways for emergency vehicles. - 3.
-Primary structures shall be set back at least fifteen (15) feet (measured horizontally) from the side property lines.
+Uncovered wooden slatted decks attached to a primary structure are allowed to extend fifteen (15) feet from the primary structure.
+(The Enclave and Pisgah Shores). - 2.
+Developments platted between 1996 and 2016 (The Arbor, Sunset Point, Bear Cliff, Black Forest, Old Wildlife Club, 1780, Mystic Point Landing, and The Peninsula) houses shall be setback 65 feet unless the slope of the lot is greater than 2:1 the setback must be 75 feet from the reference line. - 3.
+Roads and/or driveways shall be set back at least seventy-five (75) feet (measured horizontally) from the Reference Line, and shall be designed to minimize disturbance to existing natural vegetation and topography, except for bridges and bridge approaches and access ways for emergency vehicles.